Rinchu93/cgal/Guidelines/Doxygen_specification/Building-the-Documentation.md

 #### Getting it to work on Windows

-Getting the postprocessing working on Windows we didn't check with `pip` yet, but we used `easy_install` instead.
+Getting the postprocessing working on Windows, we have not checked with `pip` yet, but we used `easy_install` instead.

 -   *The recommended way to install setuptools on Windows is to download